opensimworld/active-npcs/README.md

 ```
 setvar foo 13                : set variable foo to be 13  .
 Only string variables are supported.
 Variables can be used in if blocks

-setvar foo                     : (blank) set variable foo to the empty string.
-The empty string is the default value if a command does not exit
+setvar foo                     :  set variable foo to the empty string.
+The empty string is the default value if a variable does not exist
 ```
 ## Flow control with IF commands
 There is support for multiple levels of IF blocks. blocks end with "end-if".
 There is no "else" command, but you can usually achieve the same effect with "jump" commands